 Welcome to Palawan!

 We employ locals as part of our crew of guides, boatmen and island staff, and endeavour to create livelihood programs and offer training that involve our island friends in many aspects of our activities.
-We've been blessed to have young adults who enjoy learning and developing their confidence around travelers and life skills through our initiatives, but we more help is needed.
-We're so excited to welcome like-minded travelers on board this growing project... and hope you can help us leave a lasting impact on the island and its inhabitants.
+We've been blessed to have young adults who enjoy learning and developing their confidence around travelers and life skills through our initiatives, but more help is needed.
+We're so excited to welcome like-minded travelers on board our growing project... and hope you can help us leave lasting impact on the island and its inhabitants.

 Cooking / shopping

 Help with Computers / internet

 Chance to travel around and explore hidden places...
 Experiencing life in the great outdoors...
 Learning local cultures and cuisine...
 Becoming friends with like-minded travellers from around the world...
 And so much more!